Gas Line Installation Cost Range

 Plumbing a gas line in a home that already uses gas costs about $715.
 That’s adding a gas line.
 In these cases, the new line can be run from the nearest existing line or connection.

 If you’re installing the home’s first gas appliance, that is, adding gas to a home, cost rises closer to $1,600 or more.
-The line will begin at the meter or at a pipe just inside the home that was plumbed there when the house was built.
+The line will begin at the meter or at a pipe just inside the home that was plumbed there when the house was built and the gas line was run from the street to the house.
 If an inside line has been plumbed, it will be located near where the main line from the street or propane tank enters the home.
 The line may have a closed gas cock valve and will probably be capped.

 This page of Costimates, or cost estimates, explores the cost of running a gas line in these two scenarios.